Eurex-Clearing-Messaging-Interfaces/Vert.x-Examples/README.md

 ## Application start

-The application can be build using `mvn package` command and started as regular Java application:
+The application can be build using `mvn package` command and started as a regular Java application:
 `https://github.com/vert-x3/vertx-proton`

 After the start, the application will